 Common Ways to Track and Implement HR Metrics

-If you need help with HR metrics or how to proceed in getting started, you can post your legal need on UpCounsel's marketplace.
+If you need help with HR metrics, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.